Washington D.C. with Kids: Top Picks for a Family-friendly Trip

 It’s worth noting that the brochures say $1 a ride- it is free, they just haven’t reprinted the brochures.

 There You Have it: Washington DC with Kids

 There’s so much to do in Washington D.C. with kids, that it can be overwhelming.
 These are our top suggestions for a fun trip that both kids and adults will enjoy.

 Have more time?
 Drive the 30 minutes to explore George Washington’s family estate of Mount Vernon!

 Read Next: A Beginner’s Guide to New York City

 Driving to Washington D.C.?
-Check out our top post to get you ready for your family road trips including road trip travel tips.
+Check out our top posts to get you ready for your family road trips including road trip travel tips.